 Small shapes and narrow gaps leave less room for kiss-cut error.
 Drawing clarity and material details matter more.

-- Draw rounded corners clearly.
+- Rounded corners are drawn clearly.

-- Share repeat quantity and run size.
+- Repeat quantity and run size are shared.

 Practical quote checklist